 Planning to pay for college is extremely stressful and complicated no matter your situation.

-If divorce or separation complicates your life, make an informed decision with the above information and make lemonade out of lemons.
+If divorce or separation complicates your life, make an informed decision to best serve your student and family.

 Road2College offers a college search and comparison tool called College Insights.
 Try it for free to see which colleges provide the most financial aid for your situation.
 We offer a free version to get started and a premium version to go deeper.
 You can potentially save tens of thousands of dollars by finding the right college at the right price.
 Try it for free today.

 JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS: